Your eye doctor may have prescribed multifocal lenses for your child— but aren’t multifocals only for adults?

 For these children, a vision therapy program may be prescribed in conjunction with corrective eyewear.
 Vision therapy facilitates resolution of the underlying cause of visual problems, and strengthens the child’s visual skills, to enable clear and comfortable vision.
 A combination of eyeglasses and vision therapy is also effective in supporting the development of children with dyslexia or special needs.

-If your child is showing signs of a focusing difficulty, or has been diagnosed with myopia, discuss the benefits of a multifocal lens with your eye doctor.
+If your child is showing signs of a focusing difficulty, or has been diagnosed with myopia, discuss the benefits of a multifocal lens with an eye doctor near you.

 Multifocal lenses have been shown to provide support for children who struggle with vision problems, and can be a great tool for improved visual clarity and comfort, at all distances.